Polochoonn/Paul/README.md

-- 🔭 I’m currently working on a website projetc
+- 🔭 I’m currently in my second year of Master's degrees in Bioinformatics
-- 🌱 I’m currently learning Bioinformatics
+- 🌱 I’m currently learning Rust